‘Platform Democracy’—a very different way to govern big tech

 To me, this is incredibly exciting.
 Yes, I do have significant reservations about the specific approaches (which I look forward to sharing).
 I have been embedded in the process of setting this up and there is a lot to say—the devil of democracy is in the details.
 I am cautiously hopeful that this is just a first stab at the (extraordinary) operational challenges of meaningful and inclusive global platform governance.

 I'll leave most of that for future pieces, both here and in other channels.
 For now, I think it's worth just appreciating how revolutionary this is.
-Nothing like this has ever been done before to help set policy for a company.
+Nothing quite like it has ever been done before to help set policy for a company.
 It's not leadership, shareholders, employees, or elites who are being asked for their input.
-It's everyday people, matching the makeup of 32 countries, compensated for their time.
+It's everyday people, matching the makeup of 32 countries, supported with context, and compensated for their time.

 I'm looking forward to seeing what they decide.